Obama health care woes become credibility fight

 With Republicans sensing an opportunity in Obama’s free fall, the president is sure to face a struggle in getting their support, particularly in the Republican-controlled House of Representatives, for White House priorities such as an immigration overhaul or broad budget deal.

 Without success on other fronts to counteract the health care failures, Obama will have fewer chances to change the public’s view that Washington, and the president himself, are ineffective.

 “We appear to be stuck, whatever direction we look,” William Galston, a senior fellow at the Brookings Institution, said about Washington’s political landscape.

-Obama’s health care calamity began with the flood of computer problems that crippled HealthCare.gov, the website that had been promoted as a quick and easy way for people to purchase insurance.
+Obama’s health care calamity began with the flood of computer problems that crippled HealthCare.gov, the website that had been billed as a quick and easy way for people to purchase insurance.

 Those troubles were compounded when at least 4.2 million people started receiving cancellation letters from their insurance companies despite Obama’s repeated assurances that anyone who liked his or her insurance plan could keep it.

 The widespread problems have spurred questions about the normally cool and confident president’s management style and competence.
 Why was the White House so poorly prepared for the long-anticipated rollout of Obama’s major legislative achievement?
 Why did the president seem personally unaware of the extent of the problems until they became publicly known?

 “The rollout of the website, that’s terrible.
 But the fact is, that will be fixed,” House Democratic Leader Nancy Pelosi told NBC’s “Meet the Press” on Sunday.